 - duties by setting out the vision to improve the management and utilisation of the Council's land and buildings.
 The strategy provides the basis for developing a more robust and integrated approach to asset management across the Council. - 2.15.
 The asset management strategy promotes collaboration and visibility of resources as well as embedding a culture of scrutiny that will challenge the use, effectiveness and retention of the land and building assets of the council.
 The strategy outlines the vision and long-term approach to improve the recognition, management and utilisation of land and buildings. - 2.16.
 The Council's asset management strategy can be found here: Corporate Asset Management Strategy 2018-2022 - 2.17.
 Asset Management Working group: The purpose of the group is to monitor and manage asset projects for the Council.
 The group meets on a monthly basis.
 The group undertakes to review assets in relation to opportunities, developments and disposal ensuring the assets of the Council are used to the best effect.
 Any recommendations from the group are then formulated into report or business cases for the Consideration by the Executive Leadership team and then by the appropriate Committee. - 2.18.
 Asset disposals: When a capital asset is no longer needed, it may be sold so that the proceeds, known as capital receipts, can be spent on new assets or to repay debt.
+The Authority is currently also permitted to spend capital receipts on service transformation projects until 2022/23.
 Repayments of capital grants, loans and investments also generate capital receipts.
-The Authority plans to receive £5m of capital receipts in the coming financial year as follows:
+The Authority plans to receive £4.2m of capital receipts in the coming financial year as follows: